Wednesday, 24 April 2024 00:00

 Read more about Toe Pain

-If you have any concerns about your feet, contact Jeffrey Radack, DPM from Texas Regional Foot & Ankle Clinics.
+Tarsal tunnel syndrome can be very uncomfortable to live with.
+If you are experiencing tarsal tunnel syndrome, contact Jeffrey Radack, DPM of Texas Regional Foot & Ankle Clinics.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in McKinney and Coppell, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.